HL7/molecular-definition-data-types/input/pagecontent/index.md

 ### Code Systems
 To achieve the ultimate objective of this implementation guide, it was essential to develop multiple code systems designed to represent diverse data elements in a standardized, interoperable format.
 These code systems are meticulously structured to preserve the precise semantics of genetic concepts, which often possess alternative definitions across different contexts.
 By establishing a common framework for encoding these concepts, the guide ensures consistent interpretation and facilitates seamless data exchange among stakeholders, thereby promoting clarity, accuracy, and interoperability within the genetic information domain.
 The following section provides a detailed description of these code systems and their intended purposes.
 These code systems are systematically grouped according to their specific functions and domains of use, enabling targeted application and effective management within the broader genetic data ecosystem.
+#### Molecule Type
+[Molecule Type code system](CodeSystem-molecule-type.html) encompasses codes that specify the chemical composition of the corresponding genomic molecule, which may be DNA, RNA, or amino acids.

 ## Understanding FHIR